History of the Bach Week Festival

 A frequent organist with the Chicago Symphony Orchestra, Mr. Webster has performed and recorded with them in works from the Saint Saëns Organ Symphony to Ives’ Fourth Symphony.

 Currently the Director of Music and Organist at Boston’s historic Trinity Church on Copley Square, Mr. Webster directs the Trinity Choirs, who made their second tour of England in 2013.
-They will return in 2016 for residences at Westminster Abbey and Winchester Cathedral.
+They returned in 2016 for residences at Westminster Abbey and Winchester Cathedral.
 Much sought after as a choral clinician, Mr. Webster has led Royal School of Church Music Training Courses for boy and girl choristers in the United States and South Africa.

 Mr. Webster is Organist and Choirmaster Emeritus of St. Luke’s Episcopal Church in